Skip to content ↓

 Homework

-Please continue to support your child’s learning by listening to your child read his/her book every night and also recommend that you enjoy reading and discussing a longer, high-quality text to your child, especially if s/he is still developing reading fluency.
-They will bring a shared reading book home each week as well as an individual reading book for them to read at home.
+We ask you to continue to support your child’s learning by listening to your child read his/her book every night and also recommend that you enjoy reading and discussing a longer, high-quality text to your child, especially if s/he is still developing reading fluency.
+Each child has been allocated books on Little Wandle letters and sounds for your child to access the books they are reading in school for you to read at home with them as well.
+They will also bring a shared reading book home each Friday which they will keep for the week and change every Friday.

-In Year 2 we aim to have learned the 2, 5 and 10 times tables by the end of the year and will be asking children to continue to practice these at home.
+We aim to have learned the 2, 5 and 10 times tables by the end of the year and will be asking children to practice these at home throughout the year.

 Mrs Prescott